winkeung/C-Concepts/C_Concepts_Part1.md

 yes
 </pre>

-# **There is ONLY 1-D Array in C. That is no Multi-Dimensional Array in C but Nested 1-D Array:**
+# **There is ONLY 1-D Array in C. That is no Multi-Dimensional Array in C but Nested 1-D Array**

 If you know how to analyze the syntax of a what people usually call "multi-dimensional" array&#39;s declaration,  you will agree that it is more appropriate to call it an &#39;nested array&#39; rather then &#39;multi-dimensional array&#39;.
 An &#39;nested array&#39; is an array whose elements are also arrays.
 An array of arrays (of arrays...) of something.
 The word &#39;something&#39; here can be basic data type, structure, union or pointer. **In C, there is only 1-D array.** If you have a array of struct, you can add for example &#39; **<code>.field</code>**&#39; after the array index operator like: &#39;**<code>as[1].field</code>**&#39; to access the field.
 Similarly, if you have an array of arrays, you access the inner array&#39;s element by attaching one more &#39;**<code>[]</code>**&#39; to access it: e.g. **<code>aa[1][2]</code>**, just like you add a &#39; **<code>.field</code>**&#39; in the case of struct. &#39;**<code>as[1]&#39;</code>** returns you the struct at index 1, **&#39;<code>aa[1]</code>**&#39; returns you the array at index 1.
 You add **<code>&#39;.field</code>&#39;** or &#39;**<code>[]</code>**&#39; to further access its internal objects.